The Mountain Area Volunteer Lawyers Program

-MAVL is celebrating 30 years of helping people through volunteerism.
-In 2012 alone, volunteer MAVL attorneys donated 3,643 professional hours to help PLS clients meet their basic needs, a service modestly valued at $546,460.
+MAVL is celebrating more than 30 years of helping people through volunteerism.
+In 2013 alone, volunteer MAVL attorneys donated 3,085 professional hours to help PLS clients meet their basic needs, a service modestly valued at $462,771.
 Check out this list of more than 750 attorneys who have volunteered through the MAVL program over the years.

 This video features some of our wonderful MAVL attorneys.